When every second counts, count on us.

-The department is responsible for the immediate treatment of any medical or surgical emergency and for providing emergency care for other conditions such as chronic medical problems, minor injuries and illnesses.
-We evaluate each patient’s emergency health needs, stabilize patients that have life-threatening conditions and provide services that are immediately indicated.
+The department is skilled in the immediate treatment of medical and surgical emergencies and in providing emergency care for chronic conditions, minor illnesses and injuries.
+We evaluate each individual’s health needs, stabilize patients that have life-threatening conditions and provide services that are immediately indicated.

-Emergency Preparedness: Check out the State of California’s new website (www.bepreparedcalifornia.ca.gov) about information for families, businesses, schools and healthcare providers in plain, easy-to-understand language.
+Emergency Preparedness (Note this is different from Emergency Services): Check out the State of California’s new website (www.bepreparedcalifornia.ca.gov) about information for families, businesses, schools and healthcare providers in plain, easy-to-understand language.